nsippel/nsippel.github.io/portfolio.md

         <div class="col-md-4">
             <h4><a href="//1-if.com" target="_blank">1-if</a></h4>
             <ul>
-            <li>A WordPress blog site.</li>
+            <li>A WordPress blog about cooking and recipes.</li>
-            <li>Technologies: LAMP, Javascript, jquery, HTML5, CSS3, Bootstrap.</li>
+            <li>Technologies: LAMP, Javascript, jquery, HTML5, CSS3.</li>
             <li>Hosted at 1and1.com.</li>
-            <li>I install a plugin I built to allow the contributer/writer to upload image from a mobile device.
-Also a plugin for user to enter recipe ingredient. </li>
+            <li>I customized a WordPress theme.
+The blog's guests or visitors can post recipes with images.</li>
             <li><a href="//1-if.com" target="_blank">Visit the site. </a></li>
             </ul>
         </div><!-- col-md-4 -->